 Don’t waste your time and your life using yourself as a punching bag every time you do a wrong thing or make a bad choice.
 Make a better choice.
 Apologize for the harm caused, fix the harm caused, and commit to doing better.

-That may mean seeking out additional help from a counselor, changing lifestyle habits, or doing things differently now that you know better.
+That may mean seeking out additional help from a therapist, changing lifestyle habits, or doing things differently now that you know better.

 Changed behavior is the best apology you can give your loved ones – and yourself.
 And making that choice is something you can be proud of and feel good about.

 Still not sure how to feel good about yourself?
-Speak to a counselor today who can walk you through the process.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.

 You may also like: